15 Top-Rated Resorts in the Catskills, NY

 The Catskills have been synonymous with carefree summer vacations for over a century.
 New York City dwellers began to flock here in the late 19th century to escape the sweltering urban heat and soak up the fresh country air, wide-open spaces, and beautiful scenery.

 During the heyday of the Catskills (1940s - 1960s), the region was New York's premier vacation destination and counted over 500 hotels, from boarding houses and bungalow colonies to all-inclusive resorts.
-Families would come back to the same locale every summer, thrilled to reconnect with friends in the great outdoors.

-A renaissance in tourism over the past decade has ushered in a sprinkling of rustic-chic hotels and trendy contemporary-style lodgings.
-Today visitors can choose from brand-new resorts and historic lodgings that have been refurbished to suit modern tastes.
 It's still possible to find resorts that offer the old-time Catskills vacation experience, complete with full-board meals, recreational activities, and entertainment.

 Where to stay in the Catskills depends on your vacation preferences.
 The Great Northern Catskills region has some of New York's best ski resorts, hiking trails, and mountain landscapes.
-Within this area, the communities of Hunter, Windham, and Tannersville provide accommodations for outdoorsy escapes and ski vacations.
+Within this area, the communities of Hunter, Windham, and Tannersville provide accommodations for outdoor escapes and ski vacations.

 At the heart of the Catskill Park, the quaint bohemian village of Phoenicia puts travelers in a central location ideal for various outdoor activities.
 The famous town of Woodstock offers cultural attractions, cute boutiques, and great restaurants.

-Nowadays, the Catskills are more than just a summer destination.
 You can enjoy the area in all seasons, whether fly fishing in the springtime, leaf peeping in the autumn, or skiing during the winter.
 For a getaway focused on fly fishing or water sports, some of the top places to stay are Roscoe, Livingston Manor, and Deposit.

-Whichever location serves as your base, the Catskills region is sure to deliver a rejuvenating experience.
 Choose the accommodations that suit your preferences with our guide to the best resorts in the Catskills.

 1. Winter Clove Inn & Resort, Round Top